- Asia

 A live music venue that books the best foreign acts passing through (The Roots, Ziggy Marley).
 As the Star Live is intimately small with a maximum capacity of 1,200, this gives you the chance to watch great acts close up.
 Also features up-and-coming Chinese bands.

-79 Hepingli Xijie, Yonghegong above Tango, southern entrance to Ditan
+- Location: 79 Hepingli Xijie, Yonghegong above Tango, southern entrance to Ditan